 How are UI design and UX design related?

-The meanings of UX and UI imply that they are related design disciplines, but are very different in nature.
+The meanings of UX and UI imply that they are related design disciplines, yet they are very different in nature.
 The UI design is more concerned with the visual properties of design as well as the overall feel it conveys.
 But without great UX, even the most beautifully designed UI will cause bad user experience.

 The role of UX designer